Koeharu!

 Koeharu! (声春っ!) is a Japanese television series starring members of the idol group Hinatazaka46.
 The show follows the students daily lives as they attend a voice acting school.
-The show aired on Nippon TV at 1:00 AM to 1:30 AM on Thursdays, and was available on Hulu after it finished airing.
+The show aired on Nippon TV at 1:00 AM to 1:30 AM on Thursdays, and was available on Hulu Japan after it finished airing.
 The series is the third television series to feature Hinatazaka46, after Re:Mind and Dasada, but Koeharu! is the first to not include every member.

 Premise

 Meiko Hinowa (Mirei Sasaki) decides to enroll in a voice acting academy named "Kirameki Academy" to audition for a role in her favorite manga series that is getting an anime adaptation.
 She befriends people at her dormitory and school as they all work towards their dream roles.